jipelski/smart-home/back_end/back_end/redis_to_db/README.md

 ## Description

-The Redis to Db service reads data from a Redis stream, processes it, stores it into a database, and publishes sensor id specific updates to a Redis Pub/Sub mechanism for real-time notifications.
+The Redis to Db service reads data from a Redis stream, processes it, stores it in a database, and publishes sensor id specific updates to a Redis Pub/Sub mechanism for real-time notifications.

 ## Features